Path of the Gods

 She said yes immediately.

-I thought about the months I spent trying to figure out where to go, the anxiety that came up, the confusion.
-And in that moment I could hear the little unseen helpers in the background giggling.
+I thought about the months I’d spent trying to figure out where to go, the anxiety that came up, the confusion.
+And in that moment I could hear all the little unseen helpers in the background giggling.

 That night, I booked the same train, a hotel down the street from hers, and a train back to Florence.
 Our flights home were on the same day so we’d be able to travel together the entire way to the airport.